(CNN)Here's some background information about the NCAA Men's Basketball Tournament.

 The selection process is based on a number of factors including win-loss record, strength of schedule and Rating Percentage Index (RPI) data.

-Other Facts: The single-elimination tournament is nicknamed "March Madness" or "The Big Dance."
+The single-elimination tournament is nicknamed "March Madness" or "The Big Dance."

 The "First Four" are the four first-round games.
 Two games match number 16 seeds against each other, and the other two games feature the last four at-large teams selected into the tournament.
 The winners advance to the second round.